 After extensive testing, the experts at Edmunds gave the 2026 Camry an 8.1 out of 10 Great rating and called it the best midsize sedan of the year.

-If you turn to Edmunds, you'll find even more good news about the 2025 Accord.
-Its expert testers say it's the second-best midsize sedan of the year.
-They give it an 8.0 out of 10 Good score.
+If you turn to Edmunds, you'll find great news about the 2026 Accord.
+Its expert testers give it an 8.4 out of 10 Good score.

 2026 Kia K5